 A Leg Length Difference means you have one leg longer or shorter than the other and is quite common in both adults and children.
 LLD can be structural or functional – see below for both types.

-Signs to look for for both types of LLD – one foot rolling in or one foot rolling out more than the other, uneven wear patterns on shoes and one sided pain in the foot, ankle knee or hip.
+Signs to look for both types of LLD – one foot rolling in or one foot rolling out more than the other, uneven wear patterns on shoes and one-sided pain in the foot, ankle knee or hip.
 A full assessment with your podiatrist will determine the type and likely cause allowing them to discuss your best treatment options.

 Oedema (Swelling) – peripheral oedema is an abnormal amount of fluid retention below the skin in the foot ankle or leg and can be caused by systemic diseases, pregnancy in some women, either directly or as a result of heart failure, or local conditions such as varicose veins, thrombophlebitis, insect bites, and dermatitis.
 Lymphodema is another type of oedema that is due to an insufficient lymphatic system.